 A major theme of our study has been an attempt to bring together what has often been seen as a dichotomy of 'popular' and 'elite' Sufism into an integrated picture of a cultural world that, despite its many discontinuities, was ultimately shared between different social, ethnic and intellectual groups.
 Despite their many other differences, men of the pen and men of the sword, rulers and peasants, shared a common dependence upon the Sufi saints and their shrines.
 Shrine and narrative, text and territory, were mutually dependent expressions of a broadly acknowledged Islamic cultural system.
 Despite more than a century of the intense cultural reformulation of both Islam and Hinduism in South Asia, it was also an enduring one.
-For from the seventeenth century to the present day, the royal and Sufi figures of Awrangabad's hagiographical traditions that as its narrative genii locii were able to quicken the city's past to life.
+For from the seventeenth century to the present day, the royal and Sufi figures of Awrangabad's hagiographical tradition were as persistent in its architecture of the sacred as in the oral and literary traditions that as its narrative genii locii were able to quicken the city's past to life.
 The same patterns may be found throughout the Sufi traditions of India, tying together the memory of the region's Muslim saints, poets and kings for their mutual preservation.